-- Node may become unstable in terms of Kubernetes workloads and customer may decide to evict the node.
+- The node may become unstable in terms of Kubernetes workloads and customer may decide to evict the node.

 $ kubectl drain <node_name>

-- The above command may fail if the pods are using local storage or if daemonsets are running on the node.
-In that case, be aware that local storage associated with the pods will be deleted and then use the above command with switches --delete-local-data=false and --ignore-daemonsets=false.
+- The above command may fail if the pods are using local storage or if daemon sets are running on the node.
+In that case, be aware that local storage associated with the pods will be deleted and then use the above command with switches

 $ kubectl drain <node_name> --delete-local-data=false --ignore-daemonsets=false